ayotomiwasalau/metrics-dashboard/Project_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

+- average uptime per month
+- no of successful requests per minute
+- no of error requests per minute
+- average response duration per month
+- average cpu, memory, disk and network usage per month

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

+- 99.9% uptime per month
+- average response time in a month will not exceed < 300ms
+- 99.9% ok responses and 0.01% error response per minute
+- average cpu usage in a month should not exceed 85%
+- average memory usage in a month should not exceed 85%
+- average disk usage in a month should not exceed 75%

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.